Heritage Action Zone

 Projects on Grimsby Docks:

-- Petersons: Project to repair and return a Grade II listed Smokehouse back into use, removing it from the at Risk Register.
+- Petersons: Project to repair and return a Grade II listed Smokehouse back into use, removing it from the at Risk Register, along with another building on Wharncliffe Road.

 - Marine Support Centre: Repair and conversion of a cluster of 7 heritage buildings on the Kasbah to provide a hub for the off-shore wind sector.